Date & Time

 Location: The New Yorker Hotel, 34th St. & 8th Avenue, New York, NY

-*The Association of Death Education and Counseling® has deemed this program as counting towards the continuing education requirements for the ADEC Certification in Thanatology.
+*The Association of Death Education and Counseling® has deemed this program as counting towards the continuing education requirements for the Art of Dying Institute: Integrative Thanatology Certificate Program.

-**Please visit www.artofdying.org to view complete schedule and to learn about our Live Video Webcast of the conference.
-For additional information email firstname.lastname@example.org.
+**Please visit www.artofdying.org to view a complete and detailed conference schedule.
+For additional information email email@example.com.

 The New Yorker Hotel